FAQ

 Yes!
 Participants have two options to present.
 To apply for either or both of these roles, please submit an application for this year's annual conference when available via the AAC page.

-• Facilitate a Session: Facilitate or co-facilitate a breakout session at the Conference.
-Applying for this role also allows you to submit a proposal for a new session topic and the ability to lead it.
+Facilitate a Session: Facilitate or co-facilitate a breakout session at the Conference.
+Selecting for this role also allows you to submit a proposal for a new session you would like to facilitate.

-• S.E.E.D.
-Speaker: Share a short, TED-style talk on an idea, story or topic you are interested in to the Afghan-American community and inspire the audience.
+S.E.E.D.
+Speaker: Share a short (6-8 minute), TED-style talk on an idea, story or topic you are interested in to the Afghan-American community and inspire the audience.
 Applying for this role will allow you to learn more about S.E.E.D and submit a proposal for a S.E.E.D talk.

 IS THERE AN OPPORTUNITY TO PERFORM AT THE CONFERENCE?